General

 Non-state (variables, functions, etc.) don’t “survive” re-renders.
 Every render has its own recreated.

 After the event handler completes, React will trigger a re-render.
 During the re-render, React will process the queue (state updates).
-State updater functions run during rendering, so updater functions must be pure and only return the result.
+State updater functions run during rendering, so updater functions must be and only return the result.
 Don’t try to set state from inside of them or run other side effects.

 You can (and it is recommended to) set multiple different states within a single updater function, as long as it remains pure (alternative = useEffect)